-With the rapid development of algorithmic and computing power as well as tech industry’s capacity to collect massive data, Artificial Intelligence (AI) techniques have increasingly become a ubiquitous part of our everyday lives, ranging from fields such as communication, healthcare, finance, policing and workplace management.
+With the rapid development of algorithmic and computing power as well as the tech industry’s growing capacity to collect massive data, Artificial Intelligence (AI) techniques have increasingly become a ubiquitous part of our everyday lives.
+These techniques impact fields such as communication, healthcare, finance, policing, and workplace management.
 Instead of studying AI as a purely technical subject, in this course, we will critically examine the most recent developments and deployments of AI from a social, cultural and policy perspective.
-Drawing upon real-world cases, this course will introduce students to the basic concepts and main topics to think AI socially, help them understand the potential benefits and pitfalls of various contemporary AI applications, and think toward future AI systems that can deliver greater social good.
+Drawing upon real-world cases, this course will introduce students to the basic concepts and main topics to think about AI socially, help them understand the potential benefits and pitfalls of various contemporary AI applications, and think towards future AI systems that can deliver greater social good.

 By the end of this course, you should be able to

 No prior knowledge required.